AI Slop: The Definitive 2026 Guide (with Real Data)

 How to detect AI slop in your own codebase

-Three options, in order of effort:
+Three options, in order of effort.

 2. Manual checklist.
 Run through the seven dimensions above.
 Count hits.
 Anything above five hits is high-slop.